June 22, 2020

 2. The maximum Superannuation Guarantee contribution to rise in FY21

 The maximum SG contribution base will increase to $57090 a quarter, up from $55270 a quarter.
 This is a salary of $228,360 a year.

-What you need to do: If you have any employees who receive an annual base salary of more than $228,360, you’re limited to making a maximum SG Contribution on their behalf of $21,694.20 a year.
+What to do: If you have any employees receiving an annual base salary of more than $228,360, you’re limiting yourself to making a maximum SG Contribution on their behalf of $21,694.20 a year.

 Red flag: If you offer ‘base plus super’ watch that you don’t inadvertently pay your employees over the maximum threshold unintentionally.